 The “B” in B Corp stands for “benefit”—but it’s not the same as a benefit corporation.
 This B refers to the B Corp mission, which can be summed up as using business as a force for good.

-B Corps are often confused with benefit corporations, for obvious reasons.
-A B Corp may also be a benefit corporation, and vice versa, but these terms indicate very different things.
+B Corps are often confused with benefit corporations.
+A B Corp may also be a benefit corporation, and vice versa, but these terms mean very different things.
 A business receives a B Corp certification, while a benefit corporation indicates a specific legal entity.

-They overlap through their common adherence to business practices that prioritize:
+They overlap because they stick to business practices that prioritize:

 - Social responsibility